Novak478/novak478.github.io/_posts/2018-12-4-precursorto30daysandstopignoringme.markdown

 if __name__ == "__main__":
     app.run(debug=True)

 {% endhighlight %}

 So yeah, everything is good to go it seems.
-So what am I doing in these 30 days?
+What am I doing in these 30 days?
 I am going to be working on a personal project, stopignoring.me.
 Let me start with a very short pitch for it below....

 --